Summary: A Treatise of Human Nature (page 8)

 8.

-However, in the same breath, he attacks the demonstrative sciences themselves, those that seem to reach a certain, necessary and universal truth: the mathematics.
+In the same breath, however, he attacks the demonstrative sciences themselves—those that seem to attain certain, necessary, and universal truth: mathematics.

 There is no algebraist nor mathematician so expert in his science, as to place entire confidence in any truth immediately upon his discovery of it, or regard it as any thing, but a mere probability 9.

-Then we find the same pattern as in his critique of causality: the habit of repeated observation will cause us to slide insensitively from probability to certainty.
-A psychological process leads us to an erroneous belief, that of having reached a universal rule:
+Here we find the same pattern as in his critique of causality: the habit of repeated observation will lead us imperceptibly from probability to certainty.
+A psychological process drives us towards an erroneous belief—that of having arrived at a universal rule:

 Every time he runs over his proofs, his confidence encreases; but still more by the approbation of his friends; and is rais'd to its utmost perfection by the universal assent and applauses of the learned world.
 Now 'tis evident, that this gradual encrease of assurance is nothing but the addition of new probabilities, and is deriv'd from the constant union of causes and effects, according to past experience and observation 10.

-The movement leads us towards an idea that is more and more probable, but from there to knowledge there is a leap that nothing can allow: Knowledge and probability are of such contrary and disagreeing natures, that they cannot well run insensibly into each other, and that because they will not divide, but must be either entirely present, or entirely absent
+The movement carries us towards an ever more probable idea, but from there to knowledge there is a leap that nothing can justify: Knowledge and probability are of such contrary and disagreeing natures, that they cannot well run insensibly into each other, and that because they will not divide, but must be either entirely present, or entirely absent

 11.

-However, Hume defends himself from being one of those sceptics, who hold that all is uncertain, and that our judgment is not in any thing possest of any measures of truth and falsehood
+Hume is nonetheless at pains to distance himself from those sceptics, who hold that all is uncertain, and that our judgment is not in any thing possest of any measures of truth and falsehood

 12.

-What distinguishes him from them is that he rejects the suspension of judgement advocated by ancient scepticism.
+What sets him apart is his rejection of the suspension of judgement advocated by ancient scepticism.

-In fact, he considers for his part that judgement is for man a natural faculty, and hence it is as illusory to ask him to suspend this faculty as to cease breathing: Nature, by an absolute and uncontroulable necessity, has determin'd us to judge, as well as to breathe and feel
+He holds that judgement is a natural faculty in man, and that asking him to suspend it is therefore as illusory as asking him to stop breathing: Nature, by an absolute and uncontroulable necessity, has determin'd us to judge, as well as to breathe and feel

 13.

-Summing up: "total" scepticism, a kind of "fantastic sect" 14 directs us towards suspension of judgement.
+In short: "total" scepticism—a kind of "fantastic sect" 14—points towards the suspension of judgement.

-Hume takes the opposite direction: he shows how the vividness of an idea is strengthened, as a result of repeated impressions, and that thus we give it our assent, so that a belief becomes fortified in the mind.
+Hume takes the opposite path: he shows how the vividness of an idea is strengthened through repeated impressions, and how we thereby give it our assent, so that a belief becomes consolidated in the mind.

-The sceptic must admit the existence of bodies, that is, of an external world, even if he cannot prove it rationally.
+The sceptic must acknowledge the existence of bodies—that is, of an external world—even if he cannot prove it rationally.
 This idea is too vivid in us to be denied.
-This is how Hume opposes the sceptic, using the same method, and it is worth noting the originality of this approach.
-According to Hume, the total, ancient sceptic cannot deny what he claims to deny.
-There is no way for him to realise the programme of scepticism.
+This is how Hume turns the sceptic's own method against him, and the originality of this move is worth noting.
+The thoroughgoing ancient sceptic, on Hume's account, cannot deny what he claims to deny: there is no way for him to carry out the sceptical programme.

-What we can ask all the same is what made this idea so vivid, i.e. what causes induce us to believe in the existence of body
+What we may still ask is what made this idea so vivid—that is, what causes induce us to believe in the existence of body

 15.

-For in reality, after these seemingly hostile oratorical precautions to scepticism, Hume will concede to it the essential point, namely that nothing authorises us to believe that there is an external world, independent of our perceptions.
+For in reality, after these seemingly anti-sceptical rhetorical precautions, Hume will concede to scepticism its essential point: that nothing authorises us to believe in an external world independent of our perceptions.

-This is why Hume can be classed among the sceptics, and even seen as one of the first modern sceptics, despite his denials.
+This is why Hume may be counted among the sceptics, and even regarded as one of the first modern sceptics, despite his disclaimers.

 1 1.3.14, p.116